 Gentle lasers such as microsecond and picosecond lasers can improve post-inflammatory hyperpigmentation.
 These should be undergone with an expert as the wrong laser may create burns, scarring, and/or additional post-inflammatory hyperpigmentation.

 1. Sun and visible light protection

 Melasma is extremely sun sensitive, so broad-spectrum SPF30+ should be used on a daily basis, every day of the year.
-In addition, visible light from phones and digital screens can worsen melasma.
 For that reason, I recommend using a tinted physical sunscreen.
-For additional visible light protection, dermablend flawless creator foundation contains iron oxides for visible light protection.
+For additional visible light protection, dermablend flawless creator foundation contains iron oxides meant for visible light protection.

 2. Non-estrogen based birth controls, if desired